Frank Thomas: Oakland Athletics (2006)

 Thomas signed with the Oakland Athletics to a one-year, $500,000 deal with incentives on January 26, 2006.
 The Athletics installed Thomas as their everyday DH.
 He started the season slowly, hitting .178 through May 20, but ended the season as the team leader in home runs, RBI, slugging percentage, and on-base percentage.
 He provided a powerful right-handed bat in the middle of the lineup for the division-leading Athletics.
-He had a stretch where he hit a home run in six straight games.
+He had a stretch from September 5 to September 11 where he hit a home run in six straight games.

 On May 22, 2006, Thomas homered twice in his first game against his former team.
 Before Thomas came up to lead off the second inning, a musical montage played on the Jumbotron at U.S. Cellular Field, paying tribute to Thomas's legacy with the White Sox.
 He was cheered in his introduction by the White Sox fans.
 Moments later, when he hit his first home run of the night to put his former team behind in the score 1–0, the Chicago crowd gave Thomas a standing ovation.

 Thomas rejuvenated his career playing with the Athletics, placing fifth in the American League with 39 home runs and eighth with 114 RBI.
 He also was key to the team's stretch drive to the playoffs: for the week ending September 10, he was the league's player of the week after hitting .462 with five homers and 13 RBI.
 The 2006 postseason provided Thomas the opportunity to play in his first postseason games since 2000 due to having missed the 2005 playoffs with an injury, when the Athletics clinched the American League West title, defeating the Seattle Mariners 12–3 on September 26.
 During the A's first playoff game on October 3, Thomas hit two solo home runs, leading the A's to a 3–2 win over the Twins.
 His performance during the opening playoff game earned Thomas the distinction of being the oldest player to hit multiple home runs in a postseason game.
 He led the A's to an ALDS victory, going 5-for-10 with two home runs in the series.
+In the 2006 ALCS, he went 0-for-13 in what turned out to be his last postseason appearance.

-On October 7, 2006, he finished behind Jim Thome, his replacement as the White Sox's DH, in the voting for the AL Comeback Player of the Year Award.
+On October 7, 2006, Thomas finished behind Jim Thome, his replacement as the White Sox's DH, in the voting for the AL Comeback Player of the Year Award.
 He was awarded the AL players' choice award for Comeback Player.
 He finished fourth in the vote for the MVP award.